hansanapeiris/mini-games/README.md

 # mini-games

 ## tic-tac-toe
 Two players.
 3x3 to 9x9 board.
-Form three of own tokens in a line: horizontally, vertically or diagonally to win!
+Form a line of tokens (horizontally, vertically or diagonally) of side length of the chosen board to win! s